SAP-samples/ui5-typescript-helloworld/README.md

 The main entry point for running tests is [`webapp/test/testsuite.qunit.html`](webapp/test/testsuite.qunit.html).
 This file initializes the testing framework (QUnit) and serves as the consolidated starting point for all tests.

-From this entry point, you can choose to run either unit or integration tests.
-When the **unit/unitTests** link is selected, the UI5 framework is launched, and it loads the list of test cases specified in [`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts).
-A shortcut to launch directly the unit tests is `/test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=unit/unitTests`
+From this entry point, you can choose whether to run either unit or integration tests.
+When the **unit/unitTests** link is selected, the UI5 framework is launched.
+It then loads the list of test cases specified in [`webapp/test/unit/unitTests.qunit.ts`](webapp/test/unit/unitTests.qunit.ts).
+A shortcut to launch the unit tests directly is `/test/Test.qunit.html?testsuite=test-resources/ui5/typescript/helloworld/testsuite.qunit&test=unit/unitTests`

 #### The list of tests in `webapp/test/unit/unitTests.qunit.ts`